Dissociative Identity Disorder: Contemporary Look at a Classic Mystery

-With more than 180 alter selves, by her reckoning, Cassandra is what psychiatrists call a "super-multiple."
-She would have astounded investigators of multiple personality prior to the present era, since most prior reports of MPD involved cases of dual personality.
-Much more rarely, multiples with three, four or possibly five alternate personalities were reported.
+With more than 180 alters, by her reckoning, Cassandra is what psychiatrists call a "super-multiple."
+She would have astounded investigators of DID prior to the present era, since most prior reports of DID involved cases of dual personality.
+Much more rarely, individuals with three, four, or possibly five alternate personalities were reported.

 Dr. Frank Putnam of the National Institute of Mental Health reported similar findings at the 137th Annual Meeting of the American Psychiatric Association (APA) in Los Angeles.
-Putnam found an average number of 13 personalities (or personality fragments) in 100 multiples that he surveyed, and noted in addition that the greater the number of alternate personalities, the greater a multiple's self-destructiveness.
+Putnam found an average number of 13 personalities (or personality fragments) in 100 people that he surveyed, and noted in addition that the greater the number of alternate personalities, the greater a person's self-destructiveness.

-Putnam's survey also revealed that 75% of all multiples had child personalities under 12 years of age, 50% had alter personalities of the opposite sex, and over a third exhibited changes of handedness from one alter personality to another.
+Putnam's survey also revealed that 75% of all individuals living with DID had child personalities under 12 years of age, 50% had alter personalities of the opposite sex, and over a third exhibited changes of handedness from one alter personality to another.

-Other common types of alter personalities found in multiples include Inner Self Helpers (ISHs) and persecutors.
-First identified by Dr. Ralpf Allison of Morror Bay, California, ISHs are exceptionally knowledgeable and helpful personalities who guide the multiple and sometimes aid the clinician in therapy.
+Other common types of alter personalities found include Inner Self Helpers (ISHs) and persecutors.
+First identified by Dr. Ralpf Allison of Morror Bay, California, ISHs are exceptionally knowledgeable and helpful personalities who guide the person with DID and sometimes aid the clinician in therapy.
 In his experience, said Allison in Minds in Many Pieces, ISHs often exist in a spiritual hierarchy with those highest in the hierarchy (those closest to God) being most reluctant to enter the body or communicate with the therapist.

-Persecutors aim to dominate the multiple's inner family or even to destroy other alters.
-A product of the anger and hostility evoked by abuse, persecutors are nearly ubiquitous in multiples and are often responsible for sociopathic behavior which gets the multiple in trouble.
-They also embody strong masochistic tendencies, which psychiatrists say are common in multiples.
+Persecutors aim to dominate the person's inner family or even to destroy other alters.
+A product of the anger and hostility evoked by abuse, persecutors are nearly ubiquitous and are often responsible for sociopathic behavior which gets the person in trouble.
+They also embody strong masochistic tendencies, which psychiatrists say are common in those living with DID.
 Until they accept a cooperative role in the intrapsychic system (and like every other alter they personify important aspects of the whole personality), they are a source of misery and terror.

 If one could imagine the original personality "on stage" with one or more alters "in the wings" watching and/or talking to or about the original, one could begin to approximate the daily torment experienced by the original or host.
 When the original, host or presenting personality becomes aware that an alter or group of alters want to torture, humiliate, or even "murder" him/her, each waking moment is filled with dread.
 As a former patient of mine put it, "It is as if I took out a contract on myself."

 The extent and strength of the dissociative barriers defining each personality vary tremendously.
-There may be personalities with continuos memory (given the name memory-trace personalities by Dr. Cornelia Wilbur of the University of Kentucky), personalities with continuous awareness, and yet others who are amnesiac for all or some of those with whom they are sharing a body.
-In short, Dr. Eugene Bliss of the University of Utah has observed, clinicians may find all gradations of awareness and control among the personalities in a multiple.
+There may be personalities with continuous memory (given the name memory-trace personalities by Dr. Cornelia Wilbur of the University of Kentucky), personalities with continuous awareness, and yet others who are amnesiac for all or some of those with whom they are sharing a body.
+In short, Dr. Eugene Bliss of the University of Utah has observed, clinicians may find all gradations of awareness and control among the personalities.

 They threw him into a small bare room...and locked the door.
 When Ragen heard the door slam, he got up to break it down, but Arthur froze him.
 Samuel took the spot, dropping to his knees, wailing, "Oy vey!
 God, why have you forsaken me?"
 Philip cursed and threw himself to the floor; David felt the pain.
 Lying on the mattress, Christene wept; Adalana felt her face wet in the pool of tears.
 Chistoper sat up and played with his shoes.
 Tommy started to check the door to see if he could unlock it, but Arthur yanked him off the spot.
 Allen started calling for his lawyer.
 April, filled with desire for revenge, saw the place burning.
 Devin cursed.
 Steve mocked him.
 Lee laughed.
 Bobby fantasized that he could fly out the window.
 Jason threw a tantrum.
 Mark, Walter, Martin and Timothy raved wildly in the locked room.
 Shawn made a buzzing sound.
 Arthur no longer controlled the undesirables.

 An alter who is amnestic for other personalities experiences those periods when alters are in control of the body as "lost time," or blackouts.
 Such experiences are one of the most frequent symptoms of multiplicity, and they create tremendous bewilderment and confusion.
-Multiples may "wake up" in unfamiliar situations with no idea where they are, how they got there, or who the people around them are-even though those people may be well known to one of the alter personalities!
+People living with DID may "wake up" in unfamiliar situations with no idea where they are, how they got there, or who the people around them are - even though those people may be well known to one of the alter personalities!

-One of the consequences of such amnestic episodes is that multiples are frequently accused of lying, since an alter may deny remembering or being responsible for events or actions that occured while another alter controlled the body.
+One of the consequences of such amnestic episodes is that people with DID are frequently accused of lying, since an alter may deny remembering or being responsible for events or actions that occured while another alter controlled the body.
 Some alters develop exceptional memories to compensate.

 In Sybil, the story of Sybil Dorsett's pioneering treatment by Wilbur, Flora Rheta Schreiber described the pragmatic and emotional consequences of lost time.
 As a result of her amnestic experiences, Sybil remembered, she "found herself floating in and out of blackness":

-What happens to alters when they are not in the body is different for different multiples.
+What happens to alters when they are not in the body is different for different people.
 Cassandra reports that her personalities frequently have out-of-body experiences in which they travel to a non-physical domain which she calls the Third World.
-In other multiples, alter personalities report residing inside certain regions of the head or body.
+In others, alter personalities report residing inside certain regions of the head or body.
 Some alters "sleep," while others are aware of their inner companions and can watch the activities of whomever is "in the body."

-Some multiples have elaborate inner worlds in which they play and communicate with other alters.
+Some people living with DID have elaborate inner worlds in which they play and communicate with other alters.
 Some personalities may even live almost entirely within, and rarely or never enter the body.
 The experience of these and other mysterious alters with no known origin or function often have a surreal or numinous quality quite difficult to convey using ordinary language.
 A glimpse is provided by one of Milligan's alters who had no name:

-Some multiples learn to use their multiplicity in conscious and constructive ways.
+Some people living with DID learn to use their multiplicity in conscious and constructive ways.
 Cooperation among alters which exist harmoniously may take many forms.